 U.S. Commerce Dept says chips shortage to persist, will review some pricing

-WASHINGTON, Jan 25 (Reuters) - The U.S. Commerce Department said Tuesday a survey of semiconductor chips producers and users shows a shortage will persist, sparked primarily by wafer production capacity.
+WASHINGTON, Jan 25 (Reuters) - The U.S. Commerce Department said Tuesday a global survey of semiconductor chip producers and users shows a shortage will persist, sparked primarily by wafer production capacity constraints.

+Commerce Secretary Gina Raimondo told reporters that the department "in a few instances didn't really get what we needed and we're going to go company by company and do personal engagement and get what we need."

+Raimondo said in November that she had spoken to "all of the CEOs in the supply chain - including Samsung 005930.KS, TSMC 2330.TW, SK 096770.KS - and all of the CEOs have pledged to me that they will be submitting robust and complete data flows to us."

 The department said it will "engage industry on node-specific problem solving in the coming weeks.
 We will also look into claims about unusually high prices in these nodes."

 "Demand for chips is high.
-It is getting higher," Commerce Secretary Gina Raimondo told reporters, adding demand is now about 20% above 2019 levels.
+It is getting higher," Raimondo said, adding demand is now about 20% above 2019 levels.
 "There is not a lot of good news" in this survey, she added.

 The department said median inventory for consumers for key chips has fallen from 40 days in 2019 to less than 5 days in 2021.